 The Panama Canal can’t handle bigger, heavier ships for a long time because of its limited capacity.
 Consequently, some ships reduce up to 40% of their cargo.
 This reduction prevents the ships from bottoming out in the lower water levels.

-The Panama Canal Authority will allow only 18 ships per day to pass through the area by February 2024.
-This cutback will further add to the congestion and cost in the area.
+The reduction in the number of daily transits will further add to the congestion and cost in the area.
 Shippers will have no choice but to use multiple vessels to move their products if they want to continue using the Panama Canal.

 Some ships are unloading containers on one side of Panama to meet the new weight requirements.
 They then transport the containers by rail, or road, to the other shore, loading them onto other vessels to complete their journey.
 Unfortunately, this decision is causing a significant burden on local ground travel in Panama.
 Typically, the area does not have to handle such a large volume of traffic.